tacman/mailtrap/sfcasts/cli-command-functional-test.md

 Ensure the command ran successfully with `->assertSuccessful()` and `->assertOutputContains('Sent 0 booking reminders')`.

 On to the next test!
-This one will be a bit more involved - we need to create a booking to be sent a reminder.
+This one is more involved: we need to create a booking that is eligible for a reminder.
 Create the booking fixture with `$booking = BookingFactory::createOne()`.
-Inside, an array with `'trip' => TripFactory::new()`, and inside that, another array with `'name' => 'Visit Mars'`, `'slug' => 'iss'` (to avoid the image issue).
+Pass an array with `'trip' => TripFactory::new()`, and inside that, another array with `'name' => 'Visit Mars'`, `'slug' => 'iss'` (to avoid the image issue).
 The booking also needs a customer: `'customer' => CustomerFactory::new()`.